-Water Resources are discussed in section 3.5.2 of the 2018 EIS.
+Water Resources are discussed in Section 3.5.2 of the 2018 EIS.
 After the preparation of the 2018 EIS, geotechnical investigations were conducted to further understand the subsurface characteristics of the wetland complex east of Fish Lake and surrounding drainage area (USACE 2021).
-The wetland complex is within a west to east trending low-lying depression where the surrounding topography hydraulically isolates the wetland complex.
+The wetland complex is within a west to east trending lowlying depression where the surrounding topography hydraulically isolates the wetland complex.
 There are no specific inlets or outlets connecting the depressional complex to other waters.
-The water balance for this system is in by sheet flow from the surrounding drainage area and out by evapotranspiration and percolation (groundwater recharge).
-Additionally, subsurface conditions encountered during geotechnical investigations indicate that water within the wetland complex is hydraulically contained by underlying low permeability soil.
-These conditions create a perched wetland complex that at the location of the ground improvement alignment consists of organic-rich surficial soils (e.g., peat and organic silt) or silt with sand ranging from approximately 1-foot thick at borehole AP-4886 to approximately 15 feet at borehole AP-4890 (Figure 3-2, USACE 2021).
-The surficial soil is underlain by silty sand and gravel with a silt content that appears high enough (15-59 percent, with an average of 32 percent) to minimize ground flow from the wetland complex and is the reason water in the wetland complex is perched.
+Water enters this system by sheet flow from the surrounding drainage area and leaves the system by evapotranspiration and percolation (groundwater recharge).
+Additionally, subsurface conditions encountered during geotechnical investigations indicate that water within the wetland complex is hydraulically contained by underlying low permeability soil, creating a perched system.
+At the location of the ground improvement alignment, organic-rich surficial soils (e.g., peat and organic silt) or silt with sand ranging from approximately 1-foot thick at borehole AP-4886 to approximately 15 feet at borehole AP-4890 (Figure 3-2) are underlain by silty sand and gravel with a silt content that appears high enough (15-59 percent, with an average of 32 percent) to minimize groundwater flow away from the wetland complex.

-Perched groundwater was typically encountered east of Fish Lake at a depth of 1 to 2.5 feet below grade in the low-relief relatively flat areas of the wetland complex (boreholes AP-4889, 4888, 4891, 4897, 4900).
+Perched groundwater was typically encountered east of Fish Lake at a depth of 1 to 2.5 feet below grade in the low-relief areas of the wetland complex (boreholes AP-4889, 4888, 4891, 4897, 4900).
 Groundwater at the edge or outside of the low relief area (AP4887 and 4891) was encountered at a depth of 20 feet below ground surface (AP-4887, 4890), or not encountered at all to the depth drilled (AP 4886, 4898, 4895, 4896) (Figure 3-2).

 Water level in the wetland complex is maintained based on a water balance between the rate and amount of water that recharges and discharges from this perched and isolated wetland system.
-Precipitation falling within the wetland's drainage area and surrounding drainage basin is the predominant source of recharge since the regional groundwater table exists at a depth that is well below the base of wetland complex.
-Precipitation that falls on the surrounding drainage area recharges the wetlands as either overland flow (stormwater or snow melt runoff) or as subsurface flow (shallow perched groundwater) after it percolates into the ground.
+Precipitation falling within the wetland and the wetland's drainage basin is the predominant source of recharge since the regional groundwater table exists at a depth that is well below the base of the wetland complex.
+Precipitation that falls in the drainage area recharges the wetlands as either overland flow (stormwater or snow melt runoff) or as subsurface flow (shallow perched groundwater) after it percolates into the ground.
 Water leaves the wetlands and drainage area by evaporation and evapotranspiration and groundwater movement.
 The rate and amount of groundwater that flows from the wetland complex is unknown, but it is likely relatively low due to the low permeability of the underlying soils.